BRAIN-Lab-AI/ForecastAI-Crypto-Bridging-Blockchain-Trends-Social-Whispers/README.md

 ## What is the paper trying to do, and what are you planning to do?
 Write 1-2 technical paragraphs (feel free to add images if you would like).

+The paper tries to demonstrate that incorporating blockchain and social sentiment alongside financial dataa improves the predictive accuracy.
+The models mentioned in the paper use DL and NLP to integrate the multimodal signals while also showing the benefits of a holistic approach.

+I will try to replicate the work done by the authors and extend on its research and implmentation in following ways:

 # THE FOLLOWING IS SUPPOSED TO BE DONE LATER